valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - Windows DO NOT cast shadows;
 - Transparency and shadows look cleaner and do not shimmer;
 Use this if you do not have shader fixes (FusionFix, for eg.) installed.
+- Added a few more text corrections for "Fixed misspelled russian text" option.

 ![0V5qngp](https://github.com/valentyn-l/GTAIV.EFLC.Various.Fixes/assets/60371520/097e9758-7d30-4980-a54e-b8821d8e84ef)